Blog Detail

 Q1.
 From this scripture, who do we find blinding people and keeping them from seeing the light of the gospel?

-☐ Jesus ☐ “The god of this world” ☐ Satan ☐ God
+☐ Servants of Jesus. ☐ “The god of this world”, Satan. ☐ God.

 ____________________________________________________________________________